 Related: How to make sure you hire the right employees for your Salon

-And when you find the right staff, incentivise them to stay with education opportunities, a thriving, inclusive workplace and fair pay.
+When you find the right staff, incentivise them to stay with education opportunities, a thriving, inclusive workplace, and fair pay.
 Anybody with equal skill, effort, and responsibility should be paid the same, regardless of their identity, race, or physical ability.

 2. Provide services based on treatments, not gender